DWhettam/dwhettam.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Interactive Artificial Intelligence, The University of Bristol, Present
+* Ph.D in Interactive Artificial Intelligence, The University of Bristol, Finishing April 2024
 * MSc. in Data Science, The University of Edinburgh, 2019
 * BSc. in Computer Science, The Univeristy of Hull, 2018

 ### Research Experience
 -------
+* Multiple PhD projects covering audio classification, self-supervision, and repetition counting
 * CDT Summer Project: ’The Blind Camera: Perception of Object Interaction Events from Audio Sensors’
   * Supervisors: Dima Damen, Vangelis Kazakos
   * I researched how to perform egocentric action recognition entirely from the audio stream, and applied state-of-the-art audio classification techniques to the ego-centric setting.